Set the Controls for the Heart of the Sun: Live performances

 In 2016, Waters included the song in his concerts at the Zocalo Square and Foro Sol in Mexico, and the Desert Trip festival in the United States, but it was dropped from the setlist of his 2017 Us + Them Tour.

 The song was played by Nick Mason's Saucerful of Secrets in 2018, 2019 and 2022.
+A recording is included on their 2020 live album Live at the Roundhouse.
 For the 18 April 2019 show in New York City, Waters performed lead vocals.
 "I really like playing 'Set the Controls'…'" Mason noted, "which is an unusual drum part, played with mallets rather than sticks."

 Popular culture

-The song gave Douglas Adams the idea for a rock band called Disaster Area who featured in his book The Restaurant At The End Of The Universe.
+The song gave Douglas Adams the idea for a rock band called Disaster Area, in his book The Restaurant at the End of the Universe.
 The band planned to crash a space ship into a nearby star as a stunt during a concert.

-A rock climb at Twll Mawr, in Gwynedd, North Wales has been named after song.
+A rock climb at Twll Mawr, in Gwynedd, North Wales has been named after the song.